 About the DVD:

 The included DVD has great footage of the pros doing the exercises that are depicted in the book.
-For those who are new to these exercises (and some who aren't), this footage is important to show the form that should be used in completing the exercises.
+For those who are new to these exercises (and some who aren't), this footage is important to show the correct form that should be used in completing the exercises.

-The interviews with the pros may be important to bring name recognition to the book, but I found them to be mostly counterproductive.
+The interviews with the pros may be important to bring name recognition to the book, but I found them to otherwise be mostly counterproductive.
 My favorite interview was with Fred Nicole and Bernd Zangerl, who both seem to indicate that training isn't a big part of their climbing.
 As the idea of training for climbing is still new, these two legends were questionable choices for a "training" book, though I enjoyed their philosophy.

-Worth the price of the book is the footage of campus board inventor Wolfgang Gullich training under the supervision of Professor Weineck.
+Worth the price of the book alone is the footage of campus board inventor Wolfgang Gullich training under the supervision of Professor Weineck.
 It gives you a glimpse into how scientifically Wolfgang was approaching his training.
 He was ahead of his time, and perhaps training for climbing is just catching up to his early efforts.

 In all, "Gimme Kraft!" is an excellent collection of exercises that any climber who is serious about training should have.
 The footage of Wolfgang (particularly if you're a history nerd like myself) will get you psyched, and you'll find exercises you can use in every phase of your training.
 If you're hoping to find a magic formula that will make you stronger with less work, you won't find it here.
-The principles are sound, hard work is still required, and while it, in my opinion, isn't an "effective climbing training" book, it is a great collection of "complex climbing exercises".
+The principles are sound, hard work is still required, and while, in my opinion, it isn't an "effective climbing training" book, it is a great collection of "complex climbing exercises".